 …as if to find justification for their pursuit of and lust for more information.
 Indeed, today’s apparently unending and exponentially growing stream of data that is assimilated and redistributed via books, screens, presentations, orations, schooling, etc. provides much insight into God’s revelation to Daniel regarding the time of the end,

 …and knowledge shall increase / knowledge will be multiplied.
 Daniel 12:4

 Did you assume that to be a good thing, this increase of knowledge?
 The religion of education certainly does.

-Please do not neglect the details found in the balance of the verse from Hosea…
+Please do not neglect the details found in the passage from Hosea:

 …Because you have rejected knowledge, I also will reject you from being My priest.
 Since you have forgotten the law of your God, I also will forget your children.
 Hosea 4:6b

-At issue is the knowledge of the law of God, not knowledge in general.
-And that particular knowledge isn’t merely missing; it has been rejected.
+At issue is the knowledge of God, not knowledge in general.
+And that particular knowledge isn’t merely missing; it has been rejected!